 More dynamic, more digital and more networked than ever: the medical industry is taking strides into the future.
 If you want to be in peak condition for taking on the challenges of tomorrow, you need to keep your finger on the pulse.
 Companies, opinion leaders, decision makers and experts in various fields including science and research need a common platform to communicate and conduct business across countries.

 For almost 50 years, MEDICA has provided this platform.
 The trade fair also acts as an indicator for the activity of the global medical market: Exhibitors, visitors and media representatives from all over the world will come together again at the world’s biggest leading medical trade fair, held from 18 to 21 November 2019 in Düsseldorf.
-International bookings from more than 60 countries account for three-quarters of the 5,000+ exhibitors who are taking part once again.
-Visitors will travel to Düsseldorf from around 170 countries.
+Three-quarters of the booked space of all 5,450 exhibitors will be accounted for by international participations.
+Trade visitors from over 170 nations are expected.

 The outlook is also excellent for the supplier trade fair COMPAMED, which takes place alongside MEDICA.
 Since it began in 1992, this trade fair has developed into a veritable hotspot for presenting high-tech solutions for medical technology manufacturing and is the international leading event in its field.
 Once again, Halls 8a and 8b will be at full capacity with at least 800 exhibitors from around 40 countries, among them a thrilling range of go-getting small companies, established mid-sized companies and renowned corporations – just like at MEDICA.